Natzirt-BK/subaru-ecu-tools-linux/README.md

 - the validated WineGDK 11.1 runtime published with this project
 - the official Tactrix OpenPort 2.0 J2534 library
 - the Linux OpenPort Wine bridge and USB permissions
-- RomRaider DimeMod Editor and Logger with official definitions
+- RomRaider.
+DimeMod Editor and Logger with official definition

-Applications appear together under **Subaru & Evo ECU Tools** in the application menu with short names such as **Setup**, **EcuFlash**, and **RomRaider Logger**.
+All Applications are installed to appear together under **Subaru & Evo ECU Tools** in your application menu.

-After installation, **Setup** offers to update the project before showing its menu; skipping that update is supported but not recommended.
-Setup prepares the computer only; it never reads or writes an ECU.
-Install and Clean Reinstall play Eric Skiff's CC BY 4.0 chiptune “Arpanauts” at low volume without opening an extra window.
-Press **M** in the Setup terminal to mute it.
+After the installation, **Setup** offers to update the project before showing its menu to make updating simple.
+Setup prepares the computer and it never reads or writes to your ECU.

+Press **M** in the Setup terminal to mute sound.
 The bundled track is checksum-verified and credited in [`linux/installer-music-CREDITS.md`](linux/installer-music-CREDITS.md).